theprogrammerinyou/Git-All-in-One/README.md

 2. Also, you need to have a git repo in your project.
 3. You need to have logged in using git while using the command.

+### How to use
+1. Go to .vscode folder in your computer ( Only visible if you have vscode installed)
+2. Clone the git repository in that folder.
+3. Now restart vscode.
+4. You should see the "Git All In One" Extension in the activity bar.

+5. We would be having a extension in vscode market place once we fix some issues and have more commands in the list.
+6. Thank you!

 ## Known Issues

 1. No error messages are shown if the command fails.